DetectPlay/.github/profile/README.md

 - Medium 250
 - Hard 500

+- **Players who submit their solutions within “24 hours” of the CTF's launch will receive 2X points**

 ### 4. What is the Launch date of Detect Play?
-The launch date of Detect Play is 15th July 2023.
+The launch date of Detect Play is **15th July 2023**.

-**Players who submit their solutions within “24 hours” of the CTF's launch will receive 2X points**
 <br />

 ---